goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 W_est(t):
-: an estimate for the congestion window in segments at time t in seconds in the TCP-friendly region, that is, an estimate for the congestion window if New Reno congestion controller was used.
+: an estimate for the congestion window in segments at time t in seconds in the TCP-friendly region, that is, an estimate for the congestion window if the TCP-NewReno congestion controller was used.

 # CUBIC Congestion Control